Cuff It: Critical reception

 "Cuff It" received acclaim from music critics.
 Exclaim!'s Vernon Ayiku declared the track as "the album's biggest standout" and described it as a "groovy feel-good anthem".
 AllMusic's Andy Kellman opined that "Cuff It" was "a disco-funk burner with Nile Rodgers' inimitable rhythm guitar" and that it has "all the vigor of Lady T's uptempo classics".
 USA Today critic Melissa Ruggieri described the song as a "soulful bop" and praised the signature guitar-funk sound of co-writer Nile Rodgers.
 Mikael Wood of Los Angeles Times categorized the song as "ebullient disco fantasia" and praised Beyoncé's sensual vocal delivery.
 Billboard additionally ranked it as the best song from Renaissance.
+Rolling Stone's editorial staff ranked "Cuff It" at number 29 on their list of the 70 best songs by Beyoncé.

 Accolades

 Commercial performance

 In the United States, "Cuff It" debuted at number 13 on the Billboard Hot 100 for the week ending August 13, 2022.
-It peaked at number six for the week ending February 18, 2023, becoming Beyoncé's twenty-first top ten single in the country as a solo artist and the second top ten single from Renaissance.
+It peaked at number six for the week ending February 18, 2023, becoming Beyoncé's 21st top-ten solo single and the second top-ten single from Renaissance, making it Beyoncé's first album to have multiple top-ten songs since I Am...
+Sasha Fierce (2008).
+By April 2023, "Cuff It" had spent 34 weeks on the Hot 100, becoming Beyoncé's longest-charting US single as a soloist.

 In Canada, the song debuted on the Canadian Hot 100 at number 37.
 After being released as the second single from Renaissance, the song reached a peak of number 16 for the week ending December 3, 2022.

 In the United Kingdom, "Cuff It" debuted at number 14 on the Official Singles Chart on August 5, 2022.
 The song reached a peak of number five on October 14, 2022.
 In Ireland, "Cuff It" debuted at number 17 on September 23.
 On October 14, the song reached a peak of number six.

 In New Zealand, "Cuff It" debuted at number 39 on the Official New Zealand Music Chart.
 The song rose 31 positions the following week to reach number eight, and peaked at number three on the week dated October 14, becoming Beyoncé's 20th top ten single in the country.
 In Australia, "Cuff It" reached a peak of number eight on October 17, 2022, becoming Beyoncé's 15th top ten single in the country.